 The Muskegon Community Health Project provides assistance in applying for pharmaceutical assistance programs.
 They are the community liaison between the patient, physician and the pharmaceutical company.
 This benefit is open to the community.
 You may contact their office at (231) 672-3201 or (231) 672-3213 to make an appointment or visit one of the following “Access Clinics” (Bring picture id and proof of income):

-We will work with you to identify any services available to you from Community Mental Health, Hackley Life Counseling, Catholic Charities and any other available community-based services.
+We will work with you to identify any services available to you from Health West, Mercy Life Counseling, Catholic Charities of West MI and any other available community-based services.
 These services may be available to you on a discounted or sliding fee scale basis if you meet the program’s criteria.
 If you need assistance for available services, you can also call 2-1-1.

 Call the Muskegon Community Health Project to obtain a Lion’s Club application.